david-schaeffer/supafood-app/README.md

 # Supafood

+*School project for CS 3200 - Database Design at Northeastern University*

 ### A Restaurant Management App by Foodies Inc.

 **Supafood** is a restaurant management app that streamlines the logistics of restaurant operations.
 It provides interfaces for all users from the front-end to the back-end including customers, cook staff, and management.